 TOTAL ALKALINITY (T.A.)

 This is a measure of bi-carbonates, carbonates and hydroxides in the pool.
-The Australian Standard recommends a range of 60 to 200 parts per million (ppm).

 Usually, 120 to 160ppm in swimming pools and 60 to 150ppm in spas is the accepted range, depending on the other balance factors.
 Consult your Pool Shop or Pool Builder for the recommended level for your pool.

 Low T.A. will lead to erosion of pool surfaces and corrosion of equipment.
 It will also cause the pH levels to be very unstable so small additions of chemicals can result in major shifts in pH.
 This is sometimes known as “pH bounce”.

 Adding buffer will RAISE the Total Alkalinity.
 Adding acid to lower pH will also LOWER Total Alkalinity.
 Topping up the pool will change the Total Alkalinity depending on the T.A. of the top-up water.